Katzen48/Laravel-Twitch-EventSub/README.md

         Registered::class => [
             SendEmailVerificationNotification::class,
         ],
-        ChannelSubscribeEvent::class => [ // The Event, to subscribe to
+        ChannelSubscriptionGiftEvent::class => [ // The Event, to subscribe to
             SubscriptionListener::class, // The Listener
         ],
     ];